Therapy Made From Patient's Immune System Shows Promise For Advanced Breast Cancer

 His team identified and then grew billions of T cells for Perkins in the lab and then infused them back into her body.
 They also gave her two drugs to help the cells do their job.

 The treatment was grueling.
+Perkins says the hardest part was the side effects of a drug known as interleukin, which she received to help boost the effectiveness of the immune system cells.
+Interleukin causes severe flu-like symptoms, such as a high fever, intense malaise and uncontrollable shivering.

-But it apparently worked, Rosenberg reports.
+But the treatment apparently worked, Rosenberg reports.
 Perkins' tumors soon disappeared.
 And, more than two years later, she remains cancer-free.

 "All of her detectable disease has disappeared.
 It's remarkable," Rosenberg says.